choderalab/software-development/UNIT_TESTING.md

 This can be achieved by testing the code on a problem one already knows the answer to.
 For instance, if the scientific tool is an optimization algorithm, a basic test would be to find the minimum of a simple quadratic function, such as `y = x*x`.
-Or, if the scientific tool is a Markov chain Monte Carlo sampler, then one can generate samples from a distribution with known statistical properties, such as a Gaussian distribution, and check to ensure that moments are correctly reproduced to within some minimal statistical error.
+Or, if the scientific tool is a Markov chain Monte Carlo (MCMC) sampler, then one can generate samples from a distribution with known statistical properties, such as a Gaussian distribution, and check to ensure that moments are correctly reproduced to within some minimal statistical error.
+For an in-depth review on testing MCMC code, have a look at this [paper](https://arxiv.org/abs/1412.5218) by Grosse and Duvenaud.

 Good example of tests for scientific computing are the `pymbar` tests: